Do a business energy audit

 No

-If on a time-of-use tariff, where possible, shift heating and cooling use to periods when you are being charged at a lower tariff.
+Switch to time-of-use tariffs and shift heating and cooling to when you're charged at a lower tariff.

 In summer, do you shade windows to keep the building cool?
 Yes